 While Brexit caused some economic uncertainty in the UK, The People’s Pension structures its investments to manage the risks caused by events like Brexit.
 We invest across the world in a diverse portfolio of assets, not just in the UK and this helps us limit the impact of any single event on our members’ pension savings.

 Your pension is protected by trust law and is legally separated from the finances of the company that looks after it.
 For more information on how your savings are protected, visit our webpage about the security of your savings.

-We’ll be monitoring the situation as it develops and will base our decisions on research and evidence so we can aim to meet our members’ long-term investment objectives.
+We are continuing to monitor the situation for impacts following Brexit and will base our investment decisions on in depth research and analysis, as we aim to meet our members’ long-term investment objectives.

 If you’re planning to access your pension savings in the near future, you should take extra care.
 Choosing what to do with your pension savings is an important decision – consider getting some guidance or advice.
 Visit Pension Wise, a free and impartial government service, for online, face-to-face or telephone guidance.
-You can also speak to an adviser.
+You can also speak to an FCA-regulated adviser to get advice based on your personal circumstances.
 If you don’t already have an adviser, you can find one on the Unbiased website.
-Please note an adviser may charge for their advice.
-We’ve also teamed up with retirement specialist LV= to offer an online retirement planning tool.
-You can get a free overview of your options using the LV= retirement income calculator.
+Please note that an adviser may charge for their advice.

 We’ve teamed up with LV= to provide our members with access to personalised, regulated financial advice.